Satsuma 210 '58

 The serious performance comes from a 136hp 1308cc 2-rotor Wankel engine equipped with 4-barrel carburetor, inspired by the Mazda 13B engine.
 It has also fuel injected, intercooled turbo version in three different tunes: 200, 277 and 584hp versions

-There are also a new two-speed automatic for easy driving, based on the '67 two-speed Toyota "Toyoglide" automatic.
+There is a two-speed automatic for stock I4 engines offering easy driving, based on the '67 two-speed Toyota "Toyoglide" automatic.
 The ratios are the same as Miramar's, because it's "Mira-Matic" tranny is based on the Toyoglide too.

 The rotary engine has 5-speed column shift manual and 4-speed automatic transmissions with the ratios from the 1993 Mazda RX-7 FD.